Postgraduate Fees and Funding

-Non means-tested loans of up to a maximum of £10,000 a year will be available to taught and research Master's students.
-Detailed eligibility criteria and information regarding the application process is expected early in 2016.
+The UK Government offers non means-tested loans of up to a maximum of £10,000 a year to taught and research Master's students.
 For further information please see the Postgraduate Loan Scheme page.

 Lancaster University is part of the North-West Consortium Doctoral Training Partnership (http://www.nwcdtp.ac.uk/), which makes around 50 awards each year to support research students in the north-west.
 Home applicants are eligible for fees and a maintenance grant and EU applicants for fees only.

 Students should have been offered a place at Lancaster prior to submitting their AHRC studentship application.
-The deadline for PhD study applications to be admitted on a programme at Lancaster for 2017-18 is 20 January 2017.
 Applicants are strongly advised to liaise with prospective supervisors when completing the studentship application form.

-Further information about the NWCDTP and the studentships, along with the application forms and guidance notes is available via the NWCDTP website.
+Further information about the NWCDTP and the studentships, along with the application forms and guidance notes is available via the Faculty Postgraduate Scholarships webpageand NWCDTP website.
 Please check that you meet the academic and residential eligibility criteria in the guidance notes before applying.
-Applications should be made on the appropriate application form and should be sent to Sarah Purcell.
+Applications should be made on the appropriate application form and should be sent to FASS PG Admissions.

 To be eligible to apply for funding, applications to the PhD programme must be received by the university by 13 January 2020.